icaruso21/covestro-scraping/README.md

 		- -d: Download pdfs from most recent json

-*Note: If you have homebrew installed the command `brew reinstall python` will install the newest version of python*
+*Note: If you have homebrew installed the command `brew reinstall python` will install the newest latest of python*